Changissnz/TAGIB/README.md

 in spirit although they may provide some extraordinary persuasion through their intellectual appearance, for it is not the betterment of any intellect that your aims have brought and will continue to bring if you have your way.
-Your rhetoric merely serve as tools of persuasion to align your audience with you as opposed to others in this world where you think it is your world to solve by your whims.
+Your rhetoric merely serves as tools of persuasion to align your audience with you as opposed to others in this world where you think it is your world to solve by your whims.